chetansai123/chetansai123/README.md

 - 👋 Hi, I’m @chetansai123
 - 👀 I’m interested in ...
 Exploring new things
 - 🌱 I’m currently learning ...
-Data Structures
+MERN Stack and Data Structures and ALgorithms
-- 💞️ I’m looking to collaborate on ...Internships
+- 💞️ I’m looking for new opportunities.
-- 📫 How to reach me ... through chetansaissmb123@gmail.com
+- 📫 How to reach me ... through chetansai.official@gmail.com

 <!---
 chetansai123/chetansai123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.